 Examples: FD&C Yellow 5, FD&C Red 40, FD&C Blue 1

 Labeled FD&C or D&C followed by a number, they are known to cause skin irritation and sensitivity.
 Many are also believed to be carcinogenic.

 Commonly found in mineral makeup, as well as eyeshadows, lip glosses and other cosmetics.
-Not only is mica linked to child labour, it can also irritate the skin by causing micro tears on the skin, especially around the nose and mouth.
-Kind of like running sand paper over your face.
-Mica is also a big concern in loose mineral makeup, due to the potential of the little fine dust being inhaled, resulting in scarring of the lungs.
+Not only is mica linked to child labour, it may also irritate the skin by causing micro tears on the skin, especially around the nose and mouth, due to the way in which the shimmery mica frosts are cut.
+Mica may enhance fine lines and dry areas of the skin and has no beneficial properties for the skin.
+Mica is also a big concern in loose mineral makeup, due to the potential of the little fine dust being inhaled, which may potentially result in micro tears / scarring of the lungs.
 There is no valid data on the “safe” amounts of Mica in dry-texture-cosmetics such as eye shadow, mineral makeup or powder.

 Minerals like zinc oxide and titanium dioxide, commonly used in sunscreen lotions, foundation and other liquid types of lotions are harmless in their normal size.
 They simply sit on the skin since they are too large to penetrate its protective barrier.
 However, when these ingredients are broken down into nanoparticles (i.e. very small), they are easily absorbed into the skin.
 The tiny size gives these particles the ability to travel throughout the body and is what enhances their toxicity.
 There is research showing that nanoparticles of zinc oxide and other ingredients like aluminum collect in parts of the brain and cause cell death.
 Furthermore, these particles are so easily absorbed that they are detectable in all areas of the body, including vital organs.